'Protesters tried to kill me:' Wauwatosa Officer Joseph Mensah issues statement on incident at his home

-'Protesters tried to kill me:' Wauwatosa Officer Mensah issues statement on incident at his home
+'Protesters tried to kill me:' Video shows shot fired outside home of Wauwatosa Officer Mensah

 According to police, a group of approximately 50-60 people "targeted and began to vandalize" the home on 100th Street and Vienna Street.